wp-plugins/revisionary/readme.txt

 * Compat : WP 3.0 Multisite menu items had invalid link

 = 1.0.4 - 6 May 2010 =
-* BugFix : Pending Revision Approval email used invalid permalink if permalink structure changed since original post storage
+* Fixed : Pending Revision Approval email used invalid permalink if permalink structure changed since original post storage
-* BugFix : Schedule Revision Publication email used invalid permalink if permalink structure changed since original post storage
+* Fixed : Schedule Revision Publication email used invalid permalink if permalink structure changed since original post storage

 = 1.0.3 - 6 May 2010 =
 * Compat : WP 3.0 elimination of page.php, edit-pages.php, page-new.php broke many aspects of page filtering
-* BugFix : Trash link did not work for revisions in Edit Posts/Pages listing
+* Fixed : Trash link did not work for revisions in Edit Posts/Pages listing
 * Change : Administrators and Editors now retain Quick Edit link for non-revisions in Edit Pages, Edit Posts listing
-* BugFix : "Publishers to Notify" metabox was included even if no eligible recipients are designated
+* Fixed : "Publishers to Notify" metabox was included even if no eligible recipients are designated

 = 1.0.2 - 11 Mar 2010 =
-* BugFix : Email notification caused error if Role Scoper was not activated
+* Fixed : Email notification caused error if Role Scoper was not activated
-* BugFix : Database error message (nuisance) in non-MU installations (SELECT meta_key, meta_value FROM WHERE site_id...)
+* Fixed : Database error message (nuisance) in non-MU installations (SELECT meta_key, meta_value FROM WHERE site_id...)
-* BugFix : Publish Now link on Scheduled Revision preview did not work
+* Fixed : Publish Now link on Scheduled Revision preview did not work
-* BugFix : With WP > 2.9, newly published revisions also remained listed as a Pending or Scheduled revision
+* Fixed : With WP > 2.9, newly published revisions also remained listed as a Pending or Scheduled revision
-* BugFix : With WP > 2.9, revision date selection UI showed "undefined" caption next to new date selection
+* Fixed : With WP > 2.9, revision date selection UI showed "undefined" caption next to new date selection
-* BugFix : Link for viewing Scheduled Revisions was captioned as "Pending Revisions" (since 1.0.1)
+* Fixed : Link for viewing Scheduled Revisions was captioned as "Pending Revisions" (since 1.0.1)
 * Compat : WMPL plugin

 = 1.0.1 - 6 Feb 2010 =
-* BugFix : 	Submitting a Pending Revision to a published Post failed with Fatal Error
+* Fixed : 	Submitting a Pending Revision to a published Post failed with Fatal Error
-* BugFix : 	PHP short tag caused Parse Error on servers which were not configured to support it
+* Fixed : 	PHP short tag caused Parse Error on servers which were not configured to support it
 * Compat :  Support TinyMCE Advanced and WP Super Edit for custom editor buttons on Revision Management form
 * Feature : Revision preview bar can be styled via CSS file
 * Lang 	 : 	Fixed several string formatting issues for better translation support